jazz-it/dline/README.md

 #### Data File:

 - `events_data.txt`: Default data file, but upon creation of a new calendar, a file with a prefix is added.
 It's possible to switch between the existing calendars by `dline -b` > `Select`.

 ## Installation

 #### Required Dependencies:
-Clone the repository as usual and install the following projects prior to the very first run:
+Before the first run, make sure you have:

 ```
 https://salsa.debian.org/debian/at